Print Friendly

 ajq’ij calendar specialist, daykeeper, shaman

-Ajik’ maid (someone who is paid by the month – ik’)
+Ajik’ maid, domestic worker (someone who is paid by the month – ik’)

 b’insanel ch’ich’ driver